Mike47ip/React-Capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Disney Characters] <a name="about-project"></a>
+# 📖 [React-Capstone] <a name="about-project"></a>

-This is a web application that displays a list of disney featured characters.
+This is a web application that displays a list of Final Fantasy featured characters.
 Each character has a designated profile that showcase its name and list features on the big screen including films and videogames.

 ## 🛠 Built With <a name="built-with"></a>